OfficeDev/office-js-docs-pr/docs/develop/make-office-web-add-in-compatible-with-existing-com-add-in.md

 ### Centralized deployment of web add-in

 If an admin deploys the web add-in to their tenant using centralized deployment, and the equivalent COM add-in is already installed, the user needs to restart Office before they will see any changes.
-After they restart Office, Office will:
+After Office restarts, it will:

 1. Install the web add-in.
 2. Hide the web add-in UI in the ribbon.